 If you have any questions about the rules, please contact us.

 Are you looking for rules and regulations about the classes driven at WCKC?
-Please go to classes-2017 for more information.
-We will update tire information as soon as we have an update (after the 21017 AGM)
+Please go to Classes 2018 for more information.

 The following supplemental rules are for use within our club and are based on the ASN CANADA FIA GENERAL COMPETITION REGULATIONS.
 The information contained within this rule package is intended as a supplement to the ASN CANADA FIA GENERAL COMPETITION REGULATIONS and may be incomplete and is subject to change by the club executive without further notice.

 For the most up to date version of the ASN rule book please visit ASN Canada Web Page

 Where there is a conflict between the rules stated herein and ASN rules, these rules shall take precedence.